Generic drugmaker Mylan offers $29 billion for Perrigo

 BIGGEST DEAL OF THE YEAR?

-The proposed $29 billion deal would the largest in the healthcare sector announced this year, ahead of AbbVie Inc's (ABBV.N) nearly $21 billion deal for Pharmacyclics Inc PCYC.O and Pfizer Inc's (PFE.N) planned $16.7 billion purchase of Hospira Inc HSP.N, according to Thomson Reuters data.
+The proposed $29 billion deal would the largest in the healthcare sector announced this year, ahead of AbbVie Inc's nearly $21 billion deal for Pharmacyclics Inc and Pfizer Inc's planned $16.7 billion purchase of Hospira Inc, according to Thomson Reuters data.
 (For a graphic, see: link.reuters.com/waf54w)

 Several potential deals in which U.S. healthcare companies sought to buy overseas assets to benefit from lower tax rates were shelved in 2014 after the U.S. Treasury issued tougher rules on such purchases.

-AbbVie, for example, scuttled a $55 billion purchase of Ireland's Shire Plc (SHP.L).
+AbbVie, for example, scuttled a $55 billion purchase of Ireland's Shire Plc.
 But both companies have since pursued new deals.
 AbbVie won a three-way bidding war for Pharmacyclics and Shire bought NPS Pharmaceuticals for more than $5 billion.

 Just last month, Mylan CEO Heather Bresch raised the prospect of another "material transaction" by the end of 2015.